 - Rimming: the most efficient sexual transmission route.
 Direct oral-anal contact without a barrier.

-- Fingers: hand-to-anus contact, then hand-to-mouth, directly or indirectly.
+- Fingers: hand-to-anus contact, then hand-to-mouth — directly or via touching a partner's mouth or food.

-- Toys: oral contact with toys that have had anal contact.
+- Toys: oral contact with toys that have had anal contact without being covered or cleaned first.

 It doesn't transmit via blood or semen.
 Standard anal sex isn't a direct route.
-The handwashing, or lack of it, around sex is.
+The transmission is in the handwashing — or lack of it — around sex.

 ⚠️ What It Does to You

+The picture: diarrhoea (sometimes bloody), stomach cramps, fever, and nausea.
 It looks exactly like food poisoning.
-Most guys assume that's what it is.
-If you've had unprotected rimming or oral-anal contact recently, that's not an assumption worth making.
+Most people assume that's what it is.
+If you've had unprotected rimming or oral-anal contact recently, that assumption isn't good enough.

 Severity varies.
 Some people clear it in a week without treatment.
-Others, especially anyone who's immunocompromised, can get a prolonged or severe illness, particularly with a resistant strain.
+Others — especially anyone who's immunocompromised — can get a prolonged or severe illness, particularly with a resistant strain.
+Don't wait it out if symptoms are significant.

 🦠 The Resistance Problem